wingmancover/IMGD4000-Development-Portfolio/README.md

 - Implemented a navigation system that allows both players to navigate all the menus and make selections with keyboards only

-- Implemented UI designs from the tech team's mock-up to improve the appearance of the UI system
+- Implemented the Splash Screen, and UI designs from the tech team's mock-up to improve the appearance of the UI system

 - Implemented logic to correctly update the respective color for both players without interfering with each other's, including navigation and selection